-With the aridness of the land and longer sunlight hours than normal during the growing season (around 3,000 – compare with Bordeaux’s 2,052 hours average), the berries are allowed to fully ripen, developing a full-flavoured fruit character.
-The grapes have ideal growing conditions in the Helan Mountains Region at 1,100 metres above sea level.
+With the aridness of the land and longer sunlight hours than normal during the growing season (around 3,000 – compare with Bordeaux’s 2,052 hours average), the berries are allowed to fully ripen, developing a full-flavored fruit character.
+The grapes have ideal growing conditions in the Helan Mountains Region at 1,100 meters above sea level.

-The desert with its hot daytime temperatures and cold nights helps the wines to retain their freshness.
+The desert with its hot daytime temperatures and cold nights helps the wines to retain their freshness.&nb

 The history of Chinese grape wine dates back more than 4,600 years.
 The earliest records are from the Han Dynasty around 206 B.C.
 Wine consumption was once common in Bronze Age China and vanished completely in ancient times.
 It was replaced by the consumption of a range of traditional Chinese alcoholic beverages made from sorghum, millet, rice and fruits such as lychee or Asian plum.
 The ancient Chinese became reacquainted with grape wine consumption during the Han Dynasty (206 BCE - 220 CE), yet grape wine consumption did not become common before the Tang Dynasty (608 - 907).